sosy-lab/benchexec/doc/benchexec.md

 ### Task-Definition Files
-Such files can be used to specify more complex tasks, such as tasks with several input files or expected results.
+Such files can be used to specify more complex tasks, such as tasks with several input files or tasks where BenchExec should compare the produced tool output against an expected result.
 The files need to be in [YAML format](http://yaml.org/) (which is a superset of JSON) and their structure is explained in the our [example file doc/task-definition-example.yml](task-definition-example.yml).